 Long-term mental health outcomes linked to mindful pacing

-Long-term studies show that slow, mindful movements are good for our mental health.
-Activities like walking meditation, tai chi, and slow yoga can reduce anxiety and depression over time.
+Long-term research suggests that slow, mindful movement practices are associated with positive mental health outcomes.
+Activities such as walking meditation, tai chi, and slow yoga have been linked to reductions in anxiety and depressive symptoms when practiced regularly over time.

 How to teach children patience through the stunning tortoise metaphor